• Skip to main content

 What you need to consider when foreshadowing

-Don’t Let your foreshadowing to be too obvious
+Don’t Let your foreshadowing be too obvious

 Portray the fact that something spectacular is about to happen, be sure to keep the nature of the event hidden to arouse your audience’s anticipation, yet keep them imagining what will happen next.
-You can also use foreshadowing to lead your audience astray by making them think that A is going to happen but Y actually happens.
+You can also use foreshadowing to lead your audience astray by making them think that A is going to happen, but Y happens.

 If you made a promise at the outset of your story, be sure to fulfil it